ant-design/ant-design/docs/react/customize-theme-variable.en-US.md

 );
 ```

-Also need call the static function to modify `prefixCls`:
+You also need call the static function to modify `prefixCls`:

 ```ts
 ConfigProvider.config({